 222km (138 miles) NW of Dublin, 283km (176 miles) NE of Shannon Airport, 66km (41 miles) NE of Sligo, 69km (43 miles) SW of Derry, 180km (112 miles) W of Belfast, 205km (127 miles) NE of Galway, 403km (250 miles) N of Cork, 407km (253 miles) NE of Killarney

-Overseen by a low, gloomy castle at the edge of the picturesque estuary of the River Eske on Donegal Bay, Donegal Town (pop.
-3,200) is a small country burg.
-As recently as the 1940s, the town's central mall (called "the Diamond") was used as a market for trading livestock and goods.
-Today the marketing is done in the form of tweeds and tourist goods, as the Diamond is surrounded by little crafts shops and somewhat dingy small hotels.
-Although Donegal Town makes for a pleasant enough stop after miles of empty countryside, it's not the best place to spend the night as most of its hotels are old-fashioned and there are more interesting hostelries in the surrounding countryside.
-If you're here at the end of June, though, stop by the lively Donegal Arts Festival, which fills the town with traditional Irish singing, dancing, and storytelling.
+Overseen by a low, gloomy castle at the edge of the picturesque estuary of the River Eske on Donegal Bay, Donegal Town is a tiny burg, with just 2,500 residents.
+As recently as the 1940s, the town’s triangular central mall (called “the Diamond”), set at the meeting point of roads from Killybegs, Ballyshannon, and Ballybofey, was used as a market for trading livestock and goods.
+Today the marketing takes the form of tweeds and tourist goods, as the Diamond is surrounded by little crafts shops and small hotels of variable quality.
+In the center stands an obelisk erected in memory of four 17th-century Irish clerics from the local abbey who wrote The Annals of the Four Masters, the first recorded history of Gaelic Ireland.